arcanum · infrastructure

 In this blog, I will be doing a walk through to set up a Dns-Over-https server using DNSCrypt's doh-proxy and caddy reverse proxy.

 The following article explores the DNS-Over-https protocol and how to setup a server that uses DoH.
-DNS-Over-https has been around for quite a while and also has been utilized in Offensive security .
-Understanding how DOH server and architecture works is important in case an operator wants to utilize it is a mode of communication for their implant/C2 .
+DNS-Over-https has been around for quite a while and also has been utilized in Offensive security.
+Understanding how DOH server and architecture works is important in case an operator wants to utilize it as a mode of communication for their implant/C2.

 sudo apt update -y